OpenACC/openacc-best-practices-guide/08-Advanced.markdown

 should now experiment with varying block sizes to determine what the optimal value is on the architecture of interest.
 It's important to note however that on some architectures the cost of creating an asynchronous queue the first time its used can be quite expensive.
-In long-running applications where the queues may be created once at the beginning of a many-hour run and reused throughout, this cost is amortized.
+In long-running applications, where the queues may be created once at the beginning of a many-hour run and reused throughout, this cost is amortized.
 In short-running codes, such as the demonstration code used in this chapter, this cost may outweigh the benefit of the pipelining.
 Two